 What can educators do with flagged text?

-First, remember that text flagged as being written by a GAIT is not definitive evidence that the text was or was not written by a GAIT – it might be.
+First, remember that text flagged as being written by a Gen AI tool is not definitive evidence that the text was or was not written by a Gen AI tool – it might be.

 Caution is warranted.